After lots of research I found a carry-on and checked luggage that’s durable, well-designed, and affordable

 Monos Luggage Review - Final Thoughts

-If you are wondering about the competition by other luggage brands that sell direct, I can share a little about Away’s Carry-On bag.
+If you are wondering about a comparison with other luggage brands that sell direct, I can share a little about Away’s Carry-On bag.
 My son owns an Away bag and likes it very much.
 I’ve used it on a couple of trips, and on the surface they are similar, but I think the Monos quality is superior and I prefer its design.
-If you are set on having a built-in charger, Away is a solid option.
-But I would go with Monos, hands down, and just bring an extra charger along.
+Also, Monos seem to have better sales if budget is an issue.
+If you are set on having a built-in charger, Away is a good option.
+Otherwise, I prefer Monos.

 Explore Monos luggage